Last Updated on April 17, 2022 by Lee Burnett, DO, FAAFP

 I’ve cited before a survey of 2200 docs from all specialties in this country.
 Of that group, 59% supported a single-payer system.
 Support is out there.
 But we’re totally not mobilized.

 We could have a liberal, conservative convergence for real reform if the system gets so out of whack on costs.

 And we could have more social action from the grassroots.
 I think each of us, in our own situation, could be much more politically active in the interest of the patient and our community and go beyond the position of our American Academy of Family Physicians for just better reimbursement.
 I’ve been a member of the Academy for years and years.

 But what might have been 110,000 docs in this country mobilizing for real reform along single-payer lines instead has produced a document that supports keeping the multi-payer system here and wimps on the basic questions.

 Bill Moyers, a hero of mine; “This is a perilous moment.
-The individualist, greed driven, free market ideology that both our major parties have pursued is at odds with what most Americans really care about.
-Popular support for either party has struck bottom, as more and more agree that growing inequality is bad for the country; that corporations have too much power, that money and politics has corrupted our system, and that working families and poor communities need and deserve help because the free market has failed to generate shared prosperity.
+The individualist, greed-driven, free-market ideology that both our major parties have pursued is at odds with what most Americans really care about.
+Popular support for either party has struck the bottom, as more and more agree that growing inequality is bad for the country; that corporations have too much power, that money and politics have corrupted our system, and that working families and poor communities need and deserve help because the free market has failed to generate shared prosperity.
 Its famous unseen hand has become a closed fist.”
 I always liked that quote.

 I still like what Churchill said a whole bunch of years ago about the US.
-“Americans will finally figure it out to get it right, but first the exhaust all the alternatives.”
+“Americans will finally figure it out to get it right, but first they exhaust all the alternatives.”
 And this ACA is just one more alternative.
-Thank you.

 This session is followed by: What has NOT Changed – Reactor Session: Charles Q. North MD and Q/A Session.